rajscriptsGH/Cohort3-Web3/Week-01 Orientation/Notes.md

 - **Lack of Backing**: Modern currencies are not backed by tangible assets like gold or silver.
 - **Recommended Watching**: _The Big Short_ (film) provides insight into financial crises and the need for better financial systems.

----

-# What is Blockchain?

-Blockchain is a decentralized and distributed digital ledger that records transactions across many computers, ensuring data security and transparency.
-It operates without a central authority, using cryptographic techniques to verify and add new transactions.

----

 # Main Characteristics of Blockchain

 1. **Decentralization**: Blockchain is managed across multiple nodes (machines), ensuring no single entity controls the data.
 Each node stores the entire blockchain, providing access to all data on the blockchain.
 2. **Immutability**: Once data is recorded on a blockchain, it cannot be easily altered or deleted, ensuring the integrity of the records.
 3. **Transparency**: All transactions recorded on a blockchain are visible to all participants, promoting openness and trust.
 4. **Consensus Mechanisms**: Nodes in the network follow consensus mechanisms (e.g., Proof of Work, Proof of Stake) to validate transactions and add them to the blockchain.

----

 # Purpose of Blockchain